cherylyli/char-rnn/Readme.md

 Used a bunch of pre-existing libraries.
 Notably:
-*char-rnn for the recurrent neural net
+- char-rnn for the recurrent neural net
-*
+- using pseudoObama-Style text as input to respond to keywords extracted from Donald Trump's tweets
-*indico to parse keywords and intent of tweets
+- indico to parse keywords and intent of tweets